Tedjoulemohermann/Tedjoulemohermann/README.md

 <b>SKILLS</b>  : Data structure, numpy, pandas, data cleaning, matplotlib, seaborn, outliers management.

 ### <a href="https://github.com/Tedjoulemohermann/MES-PROJETS-PYTHON/blob/main/Projet3_analytics_Hermann.ipynb">Project 4 : Sales analysis of an online bookstore with python. </a>
+### <a href="https://medium.com/@tedjoulemongueudehermann/analyse-des-differents-indicateurs-de-vente-et-des-comportements-clients-dun-site-de-e-commerce-3b58abec3e7e">Project 4  ( in a article on medium ) : you can also see it in an article published on medium .</a>

 <b>Situation</b>:
 You are a Data Analyst for a large bookstore chain, freshly hired for a week.
 The IT department has given you access to the sales database.
 It's up to you to familiarize yourself with the data and analyze it.
 Your manager wants you to make a presentation.
 Your company, "Rester livres" first developed in a large city in France, with several stores, until you decided to open an online store.